 - 3/4 cup 2% milk

 - In a large bowl, cream butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Add vanilla.
 Combine the flour, baking powder and salt; gradually add to creamed mixture and mix well.

 - Turn onto a lightly floured surface, knead 10-12 times or until smooth.
 Divide dough into eight portions.
 Shape each portion into a 24-in. log.
 Cut logs into 2-in. pieces.

 - Place sesame seeds and milk in separate shallow bowls.
-Dip pieces in milk, then roll in sesame seeds.
+Brush pieces with milk, then roll in sesame seeds.
 Place 2-in. apart on greased baking sheets.
 Bake at 350° for 7-9 minutes or until set and bottoms are lightly browned.
 Cool for 2 minutes before removing from pans to wire racks.